-Fuel consumption and CO2 emissions of company cars decrease along with renewal of the fleet
+CO2 emissions of company cars decrease along with renewal of the fleet

-About 200 employees in the Orion Group's service in Finland have a company car as an employment benefit.
-In its company car policy, Orion emphasises low emissions, fuel economy and traffic safety.
+About 185 employees in the Orion Group's service in Finland had a company car as an employment benefit in 2013.
+Orion's company car policy emphasises low emissions, fuel economy and traffic safety.
 The average exchange interval is three years.
 The CO_2 emission goal of 120 g/km set by Orion for 2020 means that the average annual level should decrease by about 5 g/km.
-The average CO_2 emissions of the new company cars procured in 2012 were 141 g/km.
+That goal is already close to be reached: the average CO_2 emissions of the new company cars taken into use in 2013 were as low as 130 g/km, against 141 g/km in 2012.